jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

 `unwrap` tries to take value from the `Option` but panics (crash) if there is no value (`None` value).
 The error is not very helpful.
 There is no explicit error message.
 Default error doesn't even point you to the place where it happened.

 `expect` would be better in this case.
-It allows you to provide custom message.
+It allows you to provide custom error message.

 ```rust
 let content : Option<String> = read_file("text.txt");